 You’ll have to buy your tickets at least one day in advance from the resort’s reception.
 You can find more details about tickets here.

 The day trip to Apo Island starts early in the morning and finishes late in the afternoon.
 Once you get to Apo Island, you will be assigned a guide and you’ll be able to snorkel with the turtles.
+You can read more about swimming with the turtles in my Apo Island travel guide.

 It’s an incredible experience to be this close to such beautiful creatures.
 There are lots of them at Apo Island but remember, for the turtles’ safety you’re not allowed to touch them!